 John Doyle, CFP, CMA, CPA, EdD, Vice President, Finance

 John Doyle joined the organization as Vice President of Finance in May 2022, bringing more than 30 years of experience leading financial and administrative functions for both corporate and not for profit organizations.
 John has held various financial leadership positions at the Archdiocese of New York, Columbia and St. John’s Universities, Franklin Resources, Edison Schools, and JPMorgan Chase.
 He holds a doctorate and BA from St. John’s University, an MBA from New York University, and is a graduate of the Harvard University General Management Program.
-Certified as a CPA, CMA and CFP, John also served as an adjunct professor at St. John’s University and NYU, where he taught courses in Financial Management, Personal Financial Planning and Accounting Principles.
+Certified as a CPA, CMA and CFP, John was also an adjunct professor at St. John’s University and NYU, where he taught courses in Financial Management, Personal Financial Planning and Accounting Principles.
 John and his wife, Merl, are lifelong New Yorkers.
 They currently reside in Queens and have two sons and a daughter currently attending college.

 Kate Gorman, Vice President, Development, Alumni Relations & Communications